Flying WestJet Airlines with Babies, Toddlers & Young Children

 The weight limit for checked bags on WestJet is up to 23 kilograms or 50 lbs

 If traveling with a lap infant, two pieces of infant equipment are permitted free of charge and may be gate-checked at boarding.
-For an infant with a full-fare ticket, one piece of baby gear is permitted free of charge in addition to the checked baggage allowance.
+Additionally, for an infant with a full-fare ticket, one piece of baby gear is permitted free of charge (in addition to the checked baggage allowance.)

 WestJet Check In Procedure:

-Online check in for WestJet flights begins 24 hours before departure, although some international destinations do not offer online check in.
-At the airport, check in at a WestJet kiosk 24 hours or fewer before your flight or with an agent three hours or fewer before departure.
+Online check in for WestJet flights begins 24 hours before departure.
+However, some international destinations do not offer online check in.
+At the airport, check in at a WestJet kiosk 24 hours before your flight (or earlier) or with an agent three hours or fewer before departure.
 Select airports have a self-serve baggage tag kiosk.

 If you are travelling with children under 12, contact WestJet immediately after booking and, if seats are available, they will assign seats next to at least one adult on the reservation, free of charge.
 If seats together are not available notify the WestJet gate agent or crew and they will do their best to accommodate seating changes at boarding.
 Air Canada does this as well.
 Although we’ve had to wait on hold, we have never had an issue with our seats being separated.